Out of the Most Severe Trial

 2 Corinthians 8:1-5

 “Sharon, your daughter is getting married in December.
 You don’t care about your house right now, but you will when wedding guests start arriving.
 Let’s start with your dining room.”
 Our son, Mark and his friend Kelly were in a fatal car accident in July and our daughter’s wedding was in December.
 My friend Diane was right.
 I didn’t care what the house looked like, so she took on the task of caring for me.
-Starting that September, every few days she showed up at our house with cleaning supplies in hand.
+Starting in September, every few days she showed up at our house with cleaning supplies in hand.
 Some days I couldn’t face the work, so she pulled together a crew of like minded women who painted kitchen cabinets, created centerpieces and helped clean a house that had not been thoroughly cleaned in, well, a long time.

 When you see a big need, do you conclude, “I have nothing to offer that can help this person.”
 Tears well up over twenty years later when I remember my dear friend taking me by the hand and walking me through the steps of picking paint and wallpaper.
 She was right.
 When Heidi’s wedding date grew closer, I was so grateful our home was clean and fresh.
 Diane could not fix the hole in my heart, but she could paint and bring her decorating skills into our home.
 She prayed and then offered what she had.
 Her ministry to me was priceless.

-Paul addresses the conclusion that we have nothing to offer with a beautiful description of people who really had nothing to give, but through prayer realized the little they had was actually eternal in value.
+Paul addresses the conclusion we have nothing to offer with a beautiful description of people who really had nothing to give, but through prayer realized the little they had was actually eternal in value.
 This is one of my favorite encouragement passages.
-Though it doesn’t at first appear that Paul is speaking about encouragement, take a second look.
+Though it doesn’t at first appear Paul is speaking about encouragement, take a second look.
 God gave grace to a broken and hurting church.
 That very poor local church family experienced joy in the midst of their brokenness.
 Out of their poverty came rich generosity.
 They gave beyond their ability to another local church.
-They considered carefully and prayerfully what that local church needed (they gave themselves first to the Lord) and then they obeyed what they believed God wanted them to give.
-I wonder if they looked at each other with disbelief that the Lord wanted them to sacrifice the little they had.
+They considered carefully and prayerfully what the local church needed (they gave themselves first to the Lord) and then they obeyed what they believed God wanted them to give.
+I wonder if they looked at each other with disbelief the Lord wanted them to sacrifice the little they had.
 It appears their giving required emptying of themselves.
 These are people who are in love with Jesus and His community.
 Their theology drove their living.
-Their actions reflected their theology, that God’s gift of community is priceless.
+Their actions reflected their theology: God’s gift of community is priceless.

 Father, I don’t have much to give out of my own reserves, but Your love compels me to dig deep, trusting You have equipped me to offer help and hope.
-I’m overwhelmed with the needs around me because I have so little to offer, but this scripture reminds me that I am rich beyond measure because I have You.
+I’m overwhelmed with the needs around me because I have so little to offer, but this Scripture reminds me that I am rich beyond measure because I have You.
 Who needs a touch from me today?